aut0maat10/djangoproject/README.md

 # Django Test Blog

-This is a simple blog app, built to become more familiar with the Django framework.
-Very minimal styling.
+This is a simple blog app, built in order to become more familiar with the Django framework.
+Focus on functionality, minimal styling.
 Database: PostgreSQL.

 ### Screenshots